dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-10-dynamic-active-directory-groups.md

 published: true
 ---

 One of my favorite features in Azure AD is dynamic groups.
 You can simply manage users of a group by defining filter rules.
 Since many organizations still use Active Directory to manage their users and resources wouldn't it be great to have the same functionality there?
-Say no more :cool:
+Say no more :sunglasses:

 ## Azure AD
 For quite some time now Azure AD offers [dynamic groups](https://learn.microsoft.com/en-us/azure/active-directory/enterprise-users/groups-dynamic-membership).
 This means membership of a user in a group is determined by filter rules based on the user's attributes.
 Let's look at an example: